All Episodes

 Right.

-Larry, what, if anything, is the significance of, and I'm paraphrasing Colonel McGregor here, the recent substantial Russian victories on the battle, substantial, use the word twice, on the battlefield.
+of, and I'm paraphrasing Colonel McGregor here, the recent substantial Russian victories on the battle, substantial, use the word twice, on the battlefield.

-Well, if you look at the composition of the Russian delegation and now the composition of the U.S. delegation, there's only the defense minister of Russia is participating, not General Garasimov.
+Well, if you look at the composition of the Russian delegation and now the composition of the U.S. delegation, There's only the defense minister of Russia is participating, not General Garasimov.

-So since there's such scant military participation on the Russian side, as well as no one from the intelligence community, it's really almost entirely an economic delegation.
+So since there's such scant military participation on the Russian side.

-And Putin is under no pressure to end the war.
+Putin is under no pressure to end the war.

 He's winning.

-What's really critical is there's a way that Russia could actually help the United States overcome what's going to be an electricity shortage.
+a bridge slash tunnel that connects alaska to russia i know that dmitriev that's been sort of a favorite project of his um that looking at how they can cooperate in the Arctic, what's really critical is there's a way that Russia can actually help the United States overcome what's going to be an electricity shortage.

-Because as we shift into this new AI technology, the United States is right now going to be at a tremendous deficit in terms of electrical production within the next 10 years.
+Because as we shift into this new AI technology, the United States is right now going to be at a tremendous deficit.

 There's a way they could work with Russia that Russia could actually provide electricity via some underwater cables to the United States that would help make up that gap.